-For the most up to date information on Gambit and add-on packages please check the Gambit web page at http://www.iro.umontreal.ca/~gambit or the mailing list at http://mailman.iro.umontreal.ca/mailman/listinfo/gambit-list.
-Bug reports and inquiries should be sent to gambit@iro.umontreal.ca.
+For the most up to date information on Gambit and add-on packages please check the Gambit web page at http://gambit.iro.umontreal.ca.
+The web page has links to the Gambit mailing list, the bug reporting system, and the source code repository.